csleutel/information-analytics-/README.md

 Digitization for Preserving   |   GoldenThread (Image Science Associates) Digital Preservation   |   FITS, BagIT, Checksum REcords Management   |   Sharepoint
-Access Systems for Archival Materials   |   Archivist's Toolkit ect
+Access Systems for Archival Materials   |   Archivist's Toolkit, ect

+**Internships**

+Internships are an integral part of educating all master's program, all students must earn 8 Practical Engagement (PE) credits to graduate.
+Students receive PE credits by participating in mentored internships as well as by enrolling in some in some courses that enable students to do projeccts in the community.

+### Article 2 - Ontology is Overrated